 56. Bring extra clothes into the bathroom in case your child has an accident or pees all over themselves.
 It’s much easier to carry in the extra clothes than having to deal with getting back to your seat with a mess on your hands.

-And a funny (or not so funny) story from one mom: I had a flight with kids those ages and I kept feeding my son suckers.
+And a funny (or not so funny) story from one mom: I kept feeding my son suckers.
 Except then he threw up.
 It was me, 2 kids and a business guy with me catching throw up in a diaper.
 Epic win/fail.